 President: Hallie Venaglia, email@example.com

 Beta Alpha Psi

 Founded in 1919, Beta Alpha Psi is an honor organization for finance and accounting majors.
 There are over 300 chapters on college and university campuses with over 300,000 members initiated since Beta Alpha Psi's formation.
 The primary objective of Beta Alpha Psi is to encourage and give recognition to scholastic and professional excellence in the business information field.

 Buffalo Council addresses Native American student retention by promoting the agenda of Indigenous cultures, issues of sovereignty, cultural preservation, a safe environment, and a quality education at Fort Lewis College.

 President: Patrick Burtt, email@example.com

-The Fort Lewis College Chemistry Club is an organization that strives to bring together students who are interested in chemistry by performing informative and exciting weekly demonstrations, community-oriented events, and many other activities.
-Our primary objective is to display a perspective of chemistry that is intellectually stimulating but at the same time entertaining and enjoyable for students from all disciplines.
+The Fort Lewis College Chemistry Club is an organization that strives to bring together students who are interested in chemistry by performing informative, but exciting weekly demonstrations, community-oriented events, and many other activities.
+Our primary objective is to display a perspective of chemistry that is intellectually stimulating, but at the same time entertaining and enjoyable for students from all disciplines.

 President: Spencer Huffman, email@example.com

 Chess Mates exists to bring individuals together to experience all things chess.